 You should always consult your physician with questions about your individual health, especially if you are taking medication.

-When you purchase our wild foraged extract, you help to reforest our planet.
+Plus, with every purchase of Wild Kingdom extracts, you heal your connection with the earth by helping to reforest our planet.
 Every sale from our store donates to One Tree Planted, an organization that shares our mission for sustainability by planting trees worldwide.